Which British Airways Club Europe business class routes offer 160 tier points for a return flight?

 This is twice as many tier points as the usual Club Europe return which earns 80.
 On some routes, you won’t pay much more for a 160 tier point route than you would for one with 80 tier points.

-I introduced ‘the Head for Points BA tier point calculator’ chart – click here.
+We introduced ‘the Head for Points BA tier point calculator’ chart – click here.
 This article listed every British Airways route together with the tier points it would generate in each class.

 However, to save you having to sort that, I have published the full list of 160 tier point Club Europe routes below.